-The art of the music video has come a long way since it first took over MTV airwaves in the early ’80s.
-Thankfully, the Internet came along and preserved the memory of the art form’s more formative years.
-And the history wasn’t always pretty.
+The art of the music video has come a long way since it first took over MTV airwaves in the early ’80s, but thankfully the Internet came along and preserved the memory of the art form’s more formative years.

-Not even Christian artists were immune to overdramatic power ballads, big-budget ambitions and ’80s cinema technology.
-After all, not all pop artist can be Michael Jackson.
+Like their mainstream counterparts, Christian artists weren’t immune to the appeal of overdramatic power ballads, big-budget ambitions and ’80s cinema technology.
+Unfortunately, not all pop artists can be Michael Jackson, and Christian music budgets were apparently 1/5,000th of mainstream labels.

-Here’s a look back at 10 of the greatest Christian music videos ever to grace religious TV networks, public access station airwaves or church sanctuaries.
+Here’s a look back at eight of the greatest Christian music videos ever to grace religious TV networks, public access station airwaves or church sanctuaries.

 “Love Calling” — Leon Patillo